 National stories about hot-button issues or controversies will often use local stories as salient anecdotes.
 This humanizes what would otherwise seem abstract and too big to grasp.
 For example, a story about a hurricane that displaced thousands will often begin with one person or family’s experience.

 Do Your Homework

 There’s more to a news pitch than the quality of your piece.
 The media has to be selective at every level, and good stories get rejected all the time.
-As with anything else, you have to be patient and realize that you’re competing with a great number of people doing exactly the same thing as you.
-This situation therefore demands extremely meticulous due diligence.
-Use connections, do significant background research on your pitch targets, and know the audience.
+As with anything else, you have to be patient and realize that you’re competing with a significant number of people doing the same thing as you.
+This situation, therefore, demands extremely meticulous due diligence.
+Use connections, do considerable background research on your pitch targets and know the audience.
 Sell your piece on its carefully selected merits, and your local story could very well achieve national exposure.